Grants Available at SFSC

 Summer Term Pell Grants

-The federal government has expanded the Pell Grant program, and now students can receive Pell Grants to attend South Florida State College during the summer term.
+Students can receive Pell Grants to attend SFSC during the summer term.

-To be considered for a summer Pell Grant, applicants must first file a Free Application for Federal Student Aid (FAFSA).
+To be considered for a summer Pell Grant, applicants must first file their FAFSA.
 You must maintain enrollment in a minimum of 6 credit hours (credit-hour programs) or 8 occupational credits/240 clock hours (vocational programs) in the summer term to receive the summer Pell Grant.
 As a reminder, you may receive approximately 144 credit hours (600%) of Pell funding over the course of your lifetime.
 This converts to 192 occupational credits/5,760 contact hours for vocational programs.

-If you have any questions, visit the Financial Aid Office in Building B at the Highlands Campus, call 784-7134, or email finaid@southflorida.edu.
-We have also posted a helpful worksheet above, “Year-Round Pell Grant Examples.”
+If you have any questions, visit the Financial Aid Office in Building B at the Highlands Campus, call 784-7134, email the Financial Aid Office, or consult the worksheet “Year-Round Pell Grant Examples.”